charlesfranciscodev/csgames-bell-2018/README.md

 * [BP:1] As an extraterrestrial user, I can watch a video
 * [BP:3] As an extraterrestrial user, I can play an asset that is available
 * [BP:?]
 As an extraterrestrial user, I should not be able to stream a video that does not fit my profile
-* As an extraterrestrial user, I can add a filter to the stream.
+* As an extraterrestrial user, I can add a filter to the stream (blur, inverse, convolve, convoblur, black and white, noir, displacement).
 * As an operator, I can add an asset (requires YouTube API key)

 In order for the frontend app to connect to the APIs, add a `client.env` file in the root folder of the project with the following variables: